 Short Summary

-• Establishing roles, encouraging open dialogue, staying on track and integrating technology can help maximize efficiency of leadership meetings.
+- Establishing roles, encouraging open dialogue, staying on track, and integrating technology can help maximize the efficiency of leadership meetings.

-• Sample agendas provide structure to ensure essential topics are covered in a productive manner.
+- Sample agendas provide structure to ensure essential topics are covered productively.

 The importance of leadership meeting topics